Originally written for www.leanfit.com

 Purchasing supplements can be an overwhelming process, whether it’s protein powder, fish oil, or an every-day multi vitamin.
-There are so many brands available, all with varying claims and reviews.
+There are so many brands available, all with varying formulas, claims and reviews.
 It’s difficult to know what you should be purchasing and incorporating into your daily routine.

 Looking for FRESH breakfast ideas?
 Try my Quinoa Breakfast Bowl.
 With a complete amino acid profile, endless topping possibilities and all the warm comfort of a bowl of oatmeal, you'll be excited to switch up your breakfast routine!

 Now onto the plant-based protein powders.
 Before I get into specific brands (because, depending on where you are located, different protein powders will be available to you), there are some guidelines you can use to help you shop for these as well, many the same as above: